awsdocs/amazon-ses-developer-guide/doc-source/send-using-smtp-java.md

    + `SENDER@EXAMPLE.COM`—Replace with your "From" email address\.
 You must verify this address before you run this program\.
 For more information, see [Verifying identities in Amazon SES](verify-addresses-and-domains.md)\.
    + `RECIPIENT@EXAMPLE.COM`—Replace with your "To" email address\.
 If your account is still in the sandbox, you must verify this address before you use it\.
 For more information, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.

-1. In `AmazonSESSample.java`, replace the following SMTP credentials with the values that you obtained in [Obtaining Your Amazon SES SMTP Credentials](smtp-credentials.md):
+1. In `AmazonSESSample.java`, replace the following SMTP credentials with the values that you obtained in [Obtaining your Amazon SES SMTP credentials](smtp-credentials.md):
 **Important**
 Your SMTP credentials are different from your AWS credentials\.
 For more information about credentials, see [Using credentials with Amazon SES](using-credentials.md)\.
    + `YOUR_SMTP_USERNAME`—Replace with your SMTP username credential\.
 Note that your SMTP username credential is a 20\-character string of letters and numbers, not an intelligible name\.